-Agency: a specific entity of the United States Government as defined by the United States Government Manual.
+Agency A specific entity of the United States Government as defined by the United States Government Manual (http://www.usgovernmentmanual.gov).

-Content Contributors: will provide technical reports for digitization.
-A content contributor’s responsibilities include creating an inventory of the reports, taking the necessary steps to have the reports removed from their collections, and shipping the reports to the node responsible for that processing unit.
+Content Contributors The institution(s) providing technical reports to a Node.
+A Content Contributor’s responsibilities include creating an inventory of the reports, taking the necessary steps to have the reports removed from their collections, and shipping the reports to the appropriate Node.

-Node: an institution responsible for soliciting and collecting from Content Contributors two copies of each report, adding those reports to the processing unit inventory, and shipping them to the Central Processing Unit.
+Node An institution responsible for soliciting and collecting from Content Contributors a copy of reports in a series to form a collection to be digitized.
+The Node adds information about the reports to the Central Processing Unit inventory, and ships them to the Central Processing Unit.

-Series: a defined publication with a unique suDoc that is numbered or unnumbered.
-Title changes without suDoc changes do not constitute a new series.
+Series A defined publication with a unique SuDoc call number that is numbered or unnumbered.
+Note: Title changes without SuDoc changes do not constitute a new series.

 Streams The destination of the technical reports to be digitized after processing at the Central Processing Unit.
 Presently there are two main streams; the Google Stream and the University of North Texas (UNT) Stream.
 The Google Stream is in collaboration with University of Michigan Digitization Project.
 Reports entering this stream must be in print and all components (maps, foldouts, etc.) of the report must be of a uniform size.
 Reports entering the UNT Stream may be print or microform.
 Print reports entering this path will be those where all components are not of uniform size.
 If a Content Contributor is loaning reports and therefore wants them returned, those reports will also enter the UNT Stream.

 TRAIL Annual Meeting The in-person meeting of the Steering Committee, that is usually held in spring and open to all Member Representatives and Member Participants of TRAIL.
 The meeting is a venue for acquainting everyone with TRAIL and also to discuss the direction of the project including strategic planning.